knmoriwaki/cosmoglint/DOCUMENTATION.md

 Other options:
 - `--gpu_id`: GPU ID to use (default: 0).
 - `--seed`: Random seed for reproducibility (default: 12345).
-- `--NN_model_dir`: Path to a directory containing a second-stage neural network model.
-Only if both `--model_dir` and `--NN_model_dir` are given, galaxies are generated via a two-step method.
 - `--output_fname`: Name of the output file to write the generated data to (default: test.h5).
 - `--gen_catalog`: If set, outputs a galaxy catalog instead of a 3D data cube.
 - `--catalog_threshold`: Minimum star formation rate (SFR) [Msun/yr] for galaxies to be included in the catalog (default: 10).